open-craft/xblock-group-project-v2/README.md

 A group project can be graded either by staff, or by peers from other groups.
 Individual performance can be assessed using the group evaluation feature where performance of each group member is assessed by the rest of their group.

 It does *not* work properly in the official Open edX LMS platform yet.
+This XBlock requires the `edx-solutions` fork of `edx-platform`.

 ## Features